insooth/insooth.github.io/heterogeneous-swap.md

 auto [v1, s1] = swap(s, v);
 ```

-Note that, the propagation of an allocator is applicable to the standard homogeneous swap only!
+Propagation of an allocator is applicable to the standard homogeneous swap only!

 Unfortunately, that's a the dead end rather than a working solution.
 Memory management issues come into play, e.g. what if the original items that hold the pointers to the allocated memory try to reclaim it.
 SBO optimisation in `std::string` completely bypasses the allocator, i.e. this solution may work only for large enough strings.
-Moreover, depending on the [initialisation scheme](https://en.cppreference.com/w/cpp/language/initialization) invoked we may get the intercepted memory region zeroed.
+Moreover, depending on the [initialisation scheme](https://en.cppreference.com/w/cpp/language/initialization) chosen we may get the intercepted memory region zeroed.

 ## Alternative

 To solve our puzzle we will redefine the problem.
-Rather than looking for a converter of `T` into `U`, we will search for an  interpreter of a memory region, so that it can be regarded either as `T` or `U`.
+Rather than looking for a converter of `T` into `U`, we will search for an  interpreter of a memory region, so that it can be represented either as `T` or `U`.
 That is, having a fixed allocated memory region we will apply _views_ that expose bytes within that region to the user through _defined_ abstractions (non-owning).

 C++ offers [`std::span`](https://en.cppreference.com/w/cpp/container/span) and [`std::string_view`](https://en.cppreference.com/w/cpp/string/basic_string_view) as a non-owning containers, while [`ranges::to` (P1206R1)](wg21.link/p1206) functionality offers conversion of a range to a container (by means of a structural equivalence).
 In fact, none of the presented abstractions matches all of our needs.
 Consider the following `view_as` memory region interpreter: